 natural carbon sinks.
 These include

 tidal marshlands, mangrove swamps, and seagrass meadows.
-Marine vertebrates are also being recognized for the role they play in the global carbon cycle.
+Marine vertebrates are also being recognized for their role in the global carbon cycle.

 The conservation of these 'blue carbon' ecosystems is an important part of the solution to climate change and represents the positive direction needed for saving our planet.